 Do small areas at the time otherwise you risk breaking the seaming yarn.

-Pull on both sides of the seaming yarn to join the two square together.
+Pull-on both sides of the seaming yarn to join the two squares together.

 Looking for other granny squares?